numpi/TBRK-Sylvester/README.md

 # TBRK-Sylvester
-Tensor block rational Krylov methods for solving multiterm Sylvester equations
+Tensor block rational Krylov methods for solving tensor Sylvester equations

 The algorithms contained in this repository are described in [1].